What is Dumpster Diving?

 Thieves and Hackers

 Unfortunately, thieves also use the same technique to look through garbage to find and steal valuable information, data, and intellectual property.
 Thieves view the trash as an easy target.
 For example, they don’t have to break into a building or a car.
 In most cases, the trash receptacle is accessible after hours, and most people don’t even pay attention to their trash.
-Thieves, hackers, and those with an evil intent search for data and information they can use to potentially infiltrate a company’s security or hack into their computer network.
+Thieves, hackers, and those with evil intent search for data and information they can use to potentially infiltrate a company’s security or hack into their computer network.

 Many large corporates spend millions of dollars to secure their buildings and computer networks.
 However, many companies, especially small businesses, overlook the dangers of exposing sensitive company data and information in their trash.
 Experts agree that dumpster diving is a legitimate threat to business data.